folio-org/docs/content/en/docs/Settings/Settings_data_import/settings_data_import.md

 ### Searching for an import field mapping profile

-Use the search bar to search for field mapping profiles contained in the Field mapping profile table.
+Use the search bar to search for field mapping profiles contained in the Field mapping profile list.

-The Field mapping profiles table contains the following columns:
+The Field mapping profiles list contains the following columns:

 -   **Name.** Name of the field mapping profile.
 -   **FOLIO record type.** The record type affected by the field mapping profile.